 3 Ways to Get Rid of your Comcast Modem Rental Fee

 Updates to this article: I have decided to replace my Comcast Xfinity modem with my own modem + router.
-I’d recommend buying a Motorola MB8611 modem and TP-Link AX1800 router if I were buying today.
+I’d recommend buying a fast modem (either a Netgear CM3000 or Motorola B12) and pairing it with a Wi-Fi 7 router (either a Netgear Nighthawk BE9300 or a TP-Link BE9300), if I were buying today.
 This setup would be as fast as anything Xfinity offers and pay for itself in just over a year (versus Xfinity xFi modem rental fees).
 Then, it’s free for life!
-I have other recommendations on customer-owned replacement devices at the bottom of the article.
-You can now also get rid of your Xfinity DVR & TV Box fee and save $10 per month ($120/year) by owning your own streaming device.
+I have more in-depth recommendations on customer-owned replacement devices at the bottom of the article.
+You can now also get rid of your Xfinity DVR & TV Box fee and save an additional $12 per month ($144/year) by owning your own streaming device.

 If you don’t have Comcast and have another Internet service provider, the same advice may also apply.
 I’ve written more broadly on how to get rid of your ISP modem rental fee (if you’re not with Comcast).